Nivedita79/SAAKSHI/README.md

-# SAAKSHII: Ontology-Grounded Dental Materials RAG System
+# SAAKSHI: Ontology-Grounded Dental Materials RAG System

-**SAAKSHII** is a women-led AI initiative that combines structured clinical knowledge with modern Large Language Models (LLMs) to improve the accuracy, transparency, and safety of information retrieval in dentistry.
+**SAAKSHI** is a women-led AI initiative that combines structured clinical knowledge with modern Large Language Models (LLMs) to improve the accuracy, transparency, and safety of information retrieval in dentistry.

 The system integrates:
 - A clinically curated **Dental Restorative Materials Ontology**